Mansur-Mustafin/LDTS-berzerk/README.md

 > - `KING MOVIMENTATION` - King has an inteligent movementation (finds the shortest way to hero by dodging walls)
 > - `MAP CREATION` - We are able to use custom made maps with the support of a wall and enemies tracking system
 > - `EXTERNAL FONT` - We can use our own font in the game
-> - `HEALTH BAR` - The player has an amount of health that decreases every time he has contact with an enemy
+> - `HEALTH BAR` - The player has an amount of health that decreases every time he has contact with an enemy or gets hit by a bullet
 > - `GAME OVER` - When the player's energy gets to 0, a Game Over screen containing the options Menu, See LeaderBoard and Add name to leaderBoard is displayed
 > - `CHARACTERS` - We designed the characters manually
 > - `INSTRUCTIONS` - In the menu the player has the option to se an instructions screen